ploomber/sql/docs/intro-to-sql/joining-data-in-sql.md

 ## Load the data
 We extract the financial data by retrieving it from it's URL download link.
 The link may be a zip file (which it is in this case), so we extract the zip file and convert the .asc files to .csv files.
 Finally, we save converted data into a folder.

-The script we call can be found under `sql/course-material/intro-to-sql/banking_data_script.py`.
+## Helper script

+We developed a `banking.py` script to help you extract the data from the URL and load it into a DuckDB database.
+This script is located [here](https://github.com/ploomber/sql/blob/main/banking.py)

 This script downloads and stores the necessary data into a folder within the current directory.
 Please reference the script for more information.

 ```{code-cell} ipython3
 import sys